 The brown stuff is the cricket flour.

 Huge mistake.
 It smelled so bad we had to bake with the windows open.
-The finished product was beautiful but the taste was enough to make us all sick.
+The finished product was visually beautiful but the taste was enough to make us all gag.

-So pretty…too bad it tasted like Jiminy’s butt…and that’s me censoring what I really thought it tasted like.
+So pretty…too bad it tasted like Jiminy Cricket’s butt…and that’s me censoring what I really thought it tasted like.

 Personally, I think throwing it in the trash was too good for this monstrosity.
 I shudder to think of the poor raccoon that probably stumbled across this toxic mess in the dump.
 In hindsight, I probably should have burned it.

 It was at that moment that I realized that the majority of the seller’s positive reviews were fake (What?!
-Fake paid reviews on Amazon?!?
+Fake reviews?!?
 I’m shocked!) and the real reviews were all down in the negative section.